erikpukinskis/prototype-narrative-editor/compiler.md

 It's a bit of a doozie.
 Don't worry about understanding it all just yet:

-> TODO
+> Next steps
 >
-> - We need to figure out which narratives we're depending on, and compil>e narratives first.
+> We need to figure out which narratives we're depending on, and compile those narratives first.
 But all of their dependencies first.
-These all g> server.js.
+These all go >into server.js.
+>
-> - Next to go in there are the blocks which are not preceded by a `file> paragraph.
+> Next to go in there are the blocks which are not preceded by a `file` >in a paragraph.
+>
-> - Of course we still write out the files specified.
-(That should be it'>narrative at some point but I'm trying avoid scope creep here.)
+> Of course we still write out the files specified.
+(That should be it's >own narrative at some point but I'm trying avoid scope creep here.)
+>
-> - Require's are auto-detected, and go into the package.json
+> Require's are auto-detected, and go into the package.json

     startsWith = function(string, pattern) {
       pattern = new RegExp("^" + pattern);
       return !!string.match(pattern);